paradoxically-possible/universal-calculator/README.md

 # Universal Calculator

-Proyek **Universal Calculator** adalah aplikasi web serbaguna yang menyediakan berbagai kalkulator untuk kebutuhan perhitungan matematika dan fisika.
-Aplikasi ini dirancang dengan antarmuka yang modern, responsif, dan interaktif, sehingga memudahkan pengguna untuk memilih serta menggunakan kalkulator sesuai kategori yang diinginkan.
+The **Universal Calculator** project is a versatile web application that provides various calculators for mathematical and physical calculation needs.
+This application is designed with a modern, responsive, and interactive interface, making it easy for users to select and use calculators according to their desired categories.

 ---

-## Deskripsi
+## Description

-File `index.html` merupakan file utama dari aplikasi ini.
-Di dalamnya terdapat:
+The `index.html` file is the main file of this application.
+It contains:
-- **HTML** yang menyusun struktur halaman.
+- **HTML** that structures the page.
-- **CSS** yang mengatur tampilan, animasi, dan desain responsif.
-- **JavaScript** yang menyediakan fungsionalitas dinamis untuk navigasi, pembuatan dan penanganan kalkulator, serta interaksi pengguna.

-Aplikasi ini menampilkan kalkulator yang dibagi menjadi dua kategori utama: **Math Calculators** dan **Physics Calculators**, masing-masing dengan sub-kategori yang berisi kalkulator spesifik seperti Percentage, Algebra, Arithmetic untuk matematika, serta Kinematics dan Dynamics untuk fisika.
+- **CSS** that manages the appearance, animations, and responsive design.
+- **JavaScript** that provides dynamic functionality for navigation, calculator creation and handling, and user interaction.

+This application displays calculators divided into two main categories: **Math Calculators** and **Physics Calculators**, each with sub-categories containing specific calculators such as Percentage, Algebra, Arithmetic for mathematics, and Kinematics and Dynamics for physics.

 ---

-## Fitur Utama
+## Main Features

-- **Header yang Informatif:**
-  - Menampilkan judul "Universal Calculator" dengan dekorasi emoji dan tagline yang menggambarkan aplikasi sebagai solusi perhitungan lengkap.

-- **Navigasi Kategori dan Sub-Kategori:**
+- **Informative Header:**
+  - Displays the title "Universal Calculator" with emoji decorations and a tagline describing the application as a complete calculation solution.

+- **Category and Sub-Category Navigation:**
-  - **Kategori Utama:** Math Calculators dan Physics Calculators.
+  - **Main Categories:** Math Calculators and Physics Calculators.
-  - **Sub-Kategori Math:** Percentage, Algebra, dan Arithmetic.
+  - **Math Sub-Categories:** Percentage, Algebra, and Arithmetic.
-  - **Sub-Kategori Physics:** Kinematics dan Dynamics.
+  - **Physics Sub-Categories:** Kinematics and Dynamics.
-  - Tombol navigasi didesain dengan efek hover, transisi, dan responsif agar mudah digunakan di berbagai perangkat.

-- **Tampilan Kalkulator Dinamis:**
-  - Kalkulator ditampilkan dalam bentuk kartu (card) yang menampilkan nama, emoji, dan deskripsi singkat.
-  - Setiap kartu kalkulator dapat diklik untuk memuat tampilan kalkulator secara lengkap dengan formulir input dan tombol perhitungan.
+  - Navigation buttons are designed with hover effects, transitions, and responsiveness for easy use on various devices.

+- **Dynamic Calculator Display:**
+  - Calculators are displayed as cards showing name, emoji, and a brief description.
+  - Each calculator card can be clicked to load the complete calculator view with input forms and calculation buttons.
-  - Contoh kalkulator matematika yang disediakan antara lain Percentage Calculator, Percent Error Calculator, Quadratic Equation Calculator, Arithmetic Sequence Calculator, Factorial Calculator, dan lain-lain.
+  - Examples of provided math calculators include Percentage Calculator, Percent Error Calculator, Quadratic Equation Calculator, Arithmetic Sequence Calculator, Factorial Calculator, and others.
-  - Pada bagian fisika, tersedia kalkulator seperti Projectile Motion Calculator, Free Fall Calculator, Force Calculator, dan Gravitational Force Calculator.
+  - In the physics section, calculators such as Projectile Motion Calculator, Free Fall Calculator, Force Calculator, and Gravitational Force Calculator are available.

-- **Desain Responsif dan Animasi:**
+- **Responsive Design and Animation:**
-  - Menggunakan CSS Flexbox dan Grid untuk layout responsif.
+  - Uses CSS Flexbox and Grid for responsive layouts.
-  - Efek transisi dan animasi fade-in untuk memperhalus perpindahan tampilan kalkulator.
+  - Transition effects and fade-in animations to smooth calculator view transitions.

-- **Fungsionalitas Interaktif:**
+- **Interactive Functionality:**
-  - JavaScript mengatur navigasi kategori, penampilan kalkulator, serta perhitungan matematis dan fisika dengan validasi input.
-  - Kalkulator dibuat secara dinamis melalui fungsi yang menghasilkan HTML dan melampirkan event handler untuk perhitungan.

----
+  - JavaScript manages category navigation, calculator display, and mathematical and physical calculations with input validation.
+  - Calculators are dynamically created through functions that generate HTML and attach event handlers for calculations.